MERCOSUR

 Next steps

-• The Federal Council will then submit the agreement to Parliament for approval.
+• The Federal Council is expected to submit the agreement to Parliament for approval in 2026.